- Compliance Committees

 No. According to a January 8, 2010, memorandum posted on the website of the Office for Human Research Protections (OHRP), penalizing students by deducting credits violates federal regulatory requirements that participation in research must be voluntary and that refusal to participate will involve no penalty.
 Under the provisions of the regulations, students must be free to choose not to participate in research they have signed up for at any time prior to the start of their involvement and to communicate their decisions not to participate in research in whatever way they choose, including by simply not showing up.

 First, you must specify in your IRB application that you will be sending advertisements via email to all faculty and staff.
-After you obtain IRB approval for your study, you can request a copy of the ISU faculty and staff email list by contacting Cindy Van Loon, Human Resource Services.
-You will need to provide an account number for billing or send an intramural to cover the charge for the list.
-See ISU Information Technology policies on Mass E-Mail and Effective Electronic Communication for more information.
+After you obtain IRB approval for your study, you can request a copy of the ISU faculty and staff email list by contacting Human Resource Services at firstname.lastname@example.org.
+See the ISU Information Technology Knowledge Base article Mass E-Mail: Practice Effective Electronic Communication for more information.

 Federal human subject regulations defer to state law when defining a minor.
 According to Iowa law, an adult is an individual who is married or a person who is 18 years old or older.
 So, a married minor can consent to participate in research studies.
 Definitions of a minor vary by state, and investigators should check the applicable state laws if they are recruiting individuals from another state to participate in research, particularly college freshmen.